ontio/ontology/docs/specifications/cli_user_guide.md

 #### 1.1.4 P2P Network Parameters

 --networkid
 The networkid parameter is used to specify the network ID.
 Different networkids cannot connect to the blockchain network.
 1=main net, 2=polaris test net, 3=testmode, and other for custom network.
+The default value is 1.

 --nodeport
 The nodeport parameter is used to specify the P2P network port number.
 The default value is 20338.

---consensusport
-The consensusport parameter specifies the consensus network port number.
-By default, the consensus network reuses the P2P network, so it is not necessary to specify a consensus network port.
-After the dual network is enabled with the --dual-port parameter, the consensus network port number must be set separately.
-The default is 20339.

---dual-port
-The dual-port parameter initiates a dual network, i.e. a P2P network for processing transaction messages and a consensus network for consensus messages.
-The parameter disables by default.

 --httpinfo-port
 httpinfo-port parameter specifies the http server port of viewing node information.
 The default value is 0 which means closes the http server.